Being a foster carer

 • reports submitted following an allegation of abuse in a foster home, or matters arising from the abuse

 • it makes recommendations to the Agency Decision Maker who makes the final decision.
-Recommendations on Barnardo’s matters are referred to an Regional Assistant Director at Barnardo’s who is their Agency Decision Maker.

-Applications for approval are presented to the Panel by the supervising worker who has made the assessment, including written representations from the applicants.
+Applications for approval are presented to the Panel by the social worker who has made the assessment, including written representations from the applicants.
 The report will have been shared with you prior to Panel.
 Applicants are encouraged to attend.
 All decisions will be notified to you in writing and in person.

 Foster Carer Agreement/Contract